BitgesellOfficial/bitgesell/doc/dependencies.md

 # Dependencies

-These are the dependencies used by BGL Core.
+These are the dependencies used by Bitgesell Core.
-You can find installation instructions in the `build-*.md` file for your platform.
+You can find installation instructions in the `/doc/build-*.md` file for your platform, or self-compile them using [depends](/depends/README.md).
 "Runtime" and "Version Used" are both in reference to the release binaries.

 ## Compiler

-Bitcoin Core requires one of the following compilers.
+Bitgesell Core requires one of the following compilers.

 | Dependency | Minimum required |
 | --- | --- |